-If you’re an aging athlete, you have loads of trigger points.
+If you’re an aging athlete, you have loads of trigger points and, therefore, vastus lateralis pain.
 You know what I mean, that small groan you release when you get up from a chair.
 One of the most problematic areas for all aging athletes is the ITB, yet most of us have no idea why this spot is always tight and that it has to do with a muscle called the vatus lateralis.
 Hence, today we’ll cover how I perform vastus lateralis trigger point release.

 What Are These People Doing?